houndci/hound/CONTRIBUTING.md

     `./bin/setup`

-    **NOTE:** If you don't need Hound to communicate with your local machine, you may skip steps 2-5.
+    **NOTE:** If you don't need Hound to communicate with your local machine, you may skip steps 3-6.
     Designers, you don't need ngrok for the purpose of making css changes and running the app locally.

+1. Install redis server

+    `brew install redis`

 1. Ngrok allows GitHub to make requests via webhook to start a build.
 Sign up for a free [ngrok] account and create a `~/.ngrok` file with the following: